IntersectAustralia/alveo-workers/README.md

 ## Worker Overview

 The workers have some common functionality: they consume messages off a work queue, perform some sort of processing on this message then send the results off to server, either a data store or back on another work queue.
+The workers are designed with an interface for managing their lifecycle.
+Once they are created, the `connect` method connects to external service, `start` then causes the worker to subcribe to its work queue and begin processing messages, `stop` discontinues message processing and unsubscribes the worker, and `close` causes the worker to close its connections to external services.

 ### Launching Workers

-Groups of workers are started via a worker launcher (see `script/launch_workers.rb` for options) which spawns a number of workers in separate processes.
-This is meant to be run as a daemon that endlessly awaits new messages to process.
+Groups of workers are started via a worker launcher (see `script/launch_workers.rb` for options) which spawns a number of workers in separate processes and manages their lifecycle.
+These are meant to be run as daemons that endlessly await new messages to process.

 ### Batching

+The workers can also perform operations in batches to speed up inseration into the data stores.
+The data stores typically accept some data before commiting this data and flushing it to disk.
+Batching reduces the number of disk flushes and the amount of network communication, but can consume more memory on the worker system.
+There are three parameters which control the batching process, `:enabled` specifies whether to use batching or not, `:size` controls the size of the batch to build before committing (number of items in Postgres, documents in Solr, or statements in Sesame), and `:timeout` specifies how long to wait in seconds before committing the batch.
+The `:timeout` parameter ensures that if a small number of items are left in the batch queue (i.e. smaller than what has been set for `:size`), that they will be committed instead of left to sit there indefinitely.

 ## Ingesters